mattsimoessilva/shopbridge_system-orchestration/docs/README.md

 ```bash
 git submodule update --init --recursive
 ```
-This pulls the code from the three microservice repositories into the `services/` folder.
+This command retrieves the code from the three microservice repositories into the `services/` directory.

-### 3. Run the system
+### 3. Launch the system
 ```bash
 docker-compose up --build
 ```

-This command builds all services (OrderAPI, LogisticsAPI, ProductAPI) and starts them with their local SQLite databases.
+This builds and starts all services (OrderAPI, LogisticsAPI, ProductAPI) with their local SQLite databases, providing an integrated environment suitable for development and testing.

 ---

 ## Service Endpoints